 Fiber is an essential nutrient.
-However, most Americans fall far short of the recommended daily amount in their diets.
-Women should aim for 25 grams of fiber per day, while men should target 38 grams (or 21 and 30 grams daily, respectively, for those over the age of 50).
+However, many Americans fall short of the recommended daily amount in their diets.
+Women should aim for about 25 grams of fiber per day, while men should target about 38 grams, or 14 grams for every 1,000 calories.

 Natural Sources of Fiber

-With a few simple and tasty substitutions, you can increase your fiber from foods in no time.
+By including certain foods, you can increase your fiber intake in no time.
 For breakfast, choose steel cut oats with nuts and berries instead of a low-fiber, refined cereal.
 At lunch, have a sandwich or wrap on a whole-grain tortilla or whole-grain bread and add veggies, such as lettuce and tomato, or serve with veggie soup.
 For a snack, have fresh veggies or whole-grain crackers with hummus.
 With dinner, try brown rice or whole-grain noodles instead of white rice or pasta made with white flour.

 Here are a few foods that are naturally high in fiber: